 The three deities are then placed on a jhulla or a swing and that is soon followed by a series of traditional rituals before the Lord is brought back to the temple on the same day.

-So even if the ritual of playing Holi with Lord Jagannath comes to an end, the celebration of doesn’t end there.
-In fact it marks the beginning of the festival of colours.
+So even if the ritual of playing Holi with Lord Jagannath comes to an end, the celebration doesn’t end there.
+In fact, it marks the beginning of the festival of colours.